rebing/graphql-laravel/Readme.md

 ### Resolve method
 The resolve method is used in both queries and mutations and it here the response are created.

-The first 3 params to the resolve method is required.
-The `$root`, `$args`, `$context`.
+The first three parameters to the resolve method are hard-coded:
+1. The `$root` object this resolve method belongs to (can be `null`)
+2. The arguments passed as `array $args` (can be an empty array)
+3. The query specific GraphQL context, can be customized by overriding `\Rebing\GraphQL\GraphQLController::queryContext`

-Arguments here after will be attempted to be injected.
-Similar to how controller methods works in Laravel.
+Arguments here after will be attempted to be injected, similar to how controller methods works in Laravel.

 You can typehint any class that you will need an instance of.

-Classes that might be useful to inject:
+There are two hardcoded classes which depend on the local data for the query:

-`GraphQL\Type\Definition\ResolveInfo` has information useful for field resolution process.
+- `GraphQL\Type\Definition\ResolveInfo` has information useful for field resolution process.

-`Rebing\GraphQL\Support\SelectFields` allows eager loading of related models, see [Eager loading relationships](#eager-loading-relationships).
+- `Rebing\GraphQL\Support\SelectFields` allows eager loading of related models, see [Eager loading relationships](#eager-loading-relationships).

 Example:
 ```php